One Church, Two Camps

 Our church runs two summer camps: one for students entering 3rd-4th grade in the fall and another for students entering 5th-6th grade in the fall.

 These camps are each run at the same time, but as totally separate camps.

 The 3rd-4th grade camp is designed with the MPCC Children’s Ministry team, philosophy and Bibleopolis experience in mind.

-The 5th-6th grade camp is designed with the MPCC Student Ministry team, philosophy and fifty-six experience in mind.
+The 5th-6th grade camp is designed with the MPCC Student Ministry team, philosophy and experience in mind.

 5th-6th Grade Camp Philosophy